Submachine gun: World War II

 Changes in design accelerated during the war, with one major trend being the abandonment of complex and finely made pre-war designs like the Thompson submachine gun to weapons designed for cheap mass production and easy replacement like the M3 Grease Gun.

-While the Italians were among the first to develop submachine guns during World War I, they were slow to produce them under Mussolini; the 9mm Parabellum Beretta Model 38 (MAB 38) was not available in large numbers until 1943.
+While the Italians were among the first to develop submachine guns during World War I, they were slow to produce them under Benito Mussolini; the 9mm Parabellum Beretta Model 38 (MAB 38) was not available in large numbers until 1943.
 The MAB 38 was made in a series of improved and simplified models all sharing the same basic layout.
 The MAB 38 has two triggers, the front for semi-auto and rear for full-auto.
 Most models use standard wooden stocks, although some models were fitted with an MP40-style under-folding stock and are commonly mistaken for it.
 The MAB 38 series was extremely robust and proved very popular with both Axis and Allied troops (who used captured MAB 38s).
 It is considered the most successful and effective Italian small arm of World War II.
 During the later years of the war, the TZ-45 submachine gun was manufactured in small numbers in the Italian Social Republic.
 A cheaper alternative to the MAB 38, it also sported an unusual grip safety.